-In Indiana, STOP PAYMENTS - The rules in this section cover stopping payment of items such as checks and drafts.
+In Texas, STOP PAYMENTS - The rules in this section cover stopping payment of items such as checks and drafts.
 Rules for stopping payment of other types of transfers of funds, such as consumer electronic fund transfers, may be established by law or our policy.
-If we have not disclosed these rules to you elsewhere, you may ask us about those rules
+If we have not disclosed these rules to you elsewhere, you may ask us about those rules.

 We may accept an order to stop payment on any item from any one of you.
-You must make any stop-payment order in the manner required by law and we must receive it in time to give us a reasonable opportunity to act on it before our stop-payment cutoff time.
+You must make any stop-payment order in the manner required by law; it must be made in a dated, authenticated record that describes the item with certainty.
+(Generally, a "record" is information that is stored in such a way that it can be retrieved and can be heard or read and understood - you can ask us what type of stop-payment records you can give us.)
+We must receive it in time to give us a reasonable opportunity to act on it before our stop-payment cutoff time.
 Because the most effective way for us to execute a stop-payment order is by using an automated process, to be effective, your stop-payment order must precisely identify the number, date, and amount of the item, and the payee.

 You may stop payment on any item drawn on your account whether you sign the item or not.
-Your stop-payment order is effective for six months if it is given to us in writing or by another type of record.
-(Generally, a "record" is information that is stored in such a way that it can be retrieved and can be heard or read and understood - you can ask us what type of stop-payment records you can give us.)
+Your stop-payment order is effective for six months.
 Your order will lapse after that time if you do not renew the order in writing before the end of the six-month period.
-If the original stop-payment order was oral your stop-payment order will lapse after 14 calendar days if it is not confirmed in writing or by another type of record within that time period.
-We are not obligated to notify you when a stop-payment order expires
+We are not obligated to notify you when a stop-payment order expires.